jefking/King.A-Trak/README.md

 ![A-Trak Logo](https://github.com/jbueza/A-Trak/raw/add_logo/logo.png)

-# A-Trak - Push files to the Cloud!
+# A-Trak - Synchronize files to the Cloud!

 A-Trak is a tool to manage deploying content and resources to the cloud.
-It can also be used to backup content off of your primary cloud.
+It can also be used to backup content off of your primary service provider.
-Choose to move data in 9 different directions, between Windows Azure, Amazon S3 and Windows Folders.
+Choose to synchronize data in 9 different directions, between Windows Azure, Amazon S3 and Windows Folders.

-This is a utility for easily pushing files to Blob Storage on Windows Azure, S3 on Amazon or Folders.
+This is a utility for easily synchronize files with Blob Storage on Windows Azure, S3 on Amazon or Folders.

 Current applications:
 For Development teams to enable continuous deployment